-Tobruk was the most important port in northern Africa, because its deep water allowed large ships to dock.
+Tobruk was an important port, because its deep water allowed large ships to dock.
 It was also surrounded by steep escarpments, which made it easy to fortify against attack from the land.

-On 11 April, Rommel attacked Tobruk with tanks and foot soldiers, but the defenders were able to turn him back.
-This was the first time anyone had been able to stop the German forces in the north African campaign.
+On 11 April, Rommel attacked Tobruk with tanks and infantry, but the defenders were able to turn him back.
+This was the first time anyone had been able to repel German forces in the North African campaign.

 The fighting style of the Australians made it very difficult for Rommel's co-ordinated attacks to integrate effectively.
 The Australians just weren't behaving as expected, and they took little time in noting how this was confusing their enemy.

-The Germans decided to use propaganda to wear down the Australian moral.
-They likened the fighting style of the Australians to that of a rat; a vermin that steals from the shadows.
-The propaganda expressed supreme confidence that the German victory was assured and the Australian defeat was imminent because the "rats" were caught in a German trap.
-This backfired as being referred to as ‘rats’ tickled the Aussie sense of humour and the soldiers quickly adopted the name and proudly called themselves ‘The Rats of Tobruk’ and even made medals in the shape of a rat from shot down enemy aircraft.
+The Germans decided to use propaganda to wear down the Australian morale.
+They likened the fighting style of the Australians to that of a rat; a pest that steals from the shadows.
+The propaganda expressed supreme confidence that the German victory was assured and the Australian defeat was imminent because the 'rats' were caught in a German trap.
+This backfired, as being referred to as ‘rats’ tickled the Aussie sense of humour and the soldiers quickly adopted the name and proudly called themselves ‘The Rats of Tobruk’ even making medals in the shape of a rat from shot down enemy aircraft.

-The siege needed in November 1941, when a counter-attack by British troops re-took the territory, and the siege was ended.
-Tobruk was a great boost to the morale of the Allied forces: the seemingly invincible Germans had finally been turned back.
+The siege ended in November 1941, when a counter-attack by British troops relieved the town.
+At the time, Tobruk was a great boost to the morale of Allied forces as the seemingly invincible German Afrika Korps had finally been turned back.